connor-ballinger/conr/README.md

 A project template exists.
 It provides a folder structure and facilitates `Git` and `renv` integration (all of which are optional).

-There is an Rmarkdown template to produce an html document, example below, and another to produce a Word document (.docx).
+There is an Rmarkdown template to produce an .html document (current or old HMRI branding), example below, and another to produce a Word document (.docx).

 ![](./inst/images/template_example_pic.PNG)